Suzuki Jimny: SJ10

 The LJ50 engine was first introduced in September 1975 for export only, with 33 PS at 5500 rpm.
 For the home market, it first appeared in June 1976 as the Jimny 55 and reflected the changing kei-car rules and stricter emissions standards.
 The 539 cc three-cylinder engine remained a two-stroke; while power was reduced to 26 PS, more low-end torque was on offer.
-The 635 kg vehicle could now hit 60 mph (97 km/h), and the spare tire was relocated outside the rear door, allowing for a fourth seat.
+The 635 kg vehicle could reach 60 mph (97 km/h), and the spare tire was relocated outside the rear door, allowing for a fourth seat.
 The SJ10 Jimny originally used the "LJ50" name in most export markets; this was then changed to LJ55 with the introduction of the LJ80 to align the names.

 In May 1976, the low-production LJ51P long-wheelbase pickup became available for some export markets.
 The home-market Jimny 550 received a facelift in 1977, introducing rear wheel-arch metal flares and a bigger bonnet or hood with cooling slots above the radiator, while the export LJ50s were instead replaced by the LJ80 (same external modifications, but with the new four-stroke, four-cylinder, 797-cc engine fitted).

 In Australia, the LJ50S and LJ50V (van) were available as a soft-top with soft doors and rear-mounted spare wheel or hardtop with full metal doors and external spare wheel through distributor M.W.-Suzuki (Melbourne) with 33 hp and 5.85 kgm of torque.
 The LJ50 became the first Suzuki automobile to be assembled in New Zealand, starting in late 1976 at an initial, modest rate of four cars per day.